 - Reflection appears on the surface.

-Sugata (shape) — Length of the sword is about 33 inches ± a few inches.
-The width of the blade is slightly wide and it has stout look.
+Sugata (shape) — The length of the sword is about 33 inches ± a few inches.
+The width of the blade is slightly wide and it has a stout look.
 The curvature of the blade is Koshizori (腰反) means the highest curvature comes lower part.
-The body has average thickness.
+The body has an average thickness.
 Small kissaki.

 Nakago — Long and thin with curvature.
 The end of the Nakago is rounded which has the shape of chestnut’s bottom.
 This is called Kurijiri.
-Look at the illustration of the sword above.
+See the illustration of the sword above.

 Hamon (tempered area pattern)— Nioi base.
 The tempered area is wide and the width is even, also the size of midare (irregular tempered line ) is uniform.

-Boshi — Same tempered pattern continue to go up to Boshi area.
+Boshi — The same tempered pattern continues to go up to the Boshi area.
 You can see Choji midare (clove-like pattern) or Yakizume.